austinkennedy/AIKR_QJE_Replication/README.md

 ### Stage 1: Get Unique Volumes

-The volume deduplication pipeline is implemented in Jupyter notebooks that process HTRC workset metadata to identify and select unique volumes while handling serial publications intelligently.
+The volume deduplication pipeline is implemented in Jupyter notebooks that process HTRC workset metadata to identify and select unique volumes.

 **Requirements:**
 - Python 3.8+